pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`snow`

-This code creates a simple snowfall animation using the Python Arcade library.
-It defines a Snowflake class to represent individual snowflakes and a MyGame class for the main application.
-Snowflakes are randomly positioned and fall from the top of the screen while moving side to side.
-The animation is updated in the on_update method and drawn on the screen in the on_draw method.
-Finally, the main function initializes the game window and starts the snowfall animation.
+This code demonstrates how to create a simple animation of falling snowflakes using the Python Arcade library.
+It showcases the concept of creating custom classes, initializing object properties, updating object states over time, and rendering them on the screen.
+The implementation includes randomly positioning each snowflake, animating their falling movement, resetting their position when they go off-screen, and adding a slight side-to-side drift effect by modifying their x-coordinate based on a cosine function.
+The example also illustrates the usage of sprite lists and drawing filled circles as graphical elements to represent the snowflakes on the screen.

 sound_demo.py
 -------------